bjackman/nas/README.md

         # Optional - if you skip this TailScale won't be set up.
         tailscale_authkey: tskey-auth-12345abc-adjkldsajkl

+        # Required - domain the reverse proxy will serve from
+        nas_domain: your-domain.com
   ```

 - Run `ansible-ansible-playbook site.yaml -i inventory.yam`